lindseylangdon/Dialogflow-Menu/README.md

 would like to eventually create dev, preprod, and production environments for all bots.
 4. Setting Agent Properties: This function is mainly a helper function that allows users to set properties for a Dialogflow agent, streamlining the configuration process.
-5. Creating New Agents (in progress): The function ‘create_agent’ handles the creation of a new Google Cloud project, Dialogflow project, and agents inside the new project.
-This functions supports the dynamic creation agents based on user inputs, such as display name and environment.
+5. Creating New Agents: The function ‘create_agent’ handles the creation of a new Google Cloud project and Dialogflow Agent.
+This function supports the dynamic creation agents based on user inputs, such as display name and environment.
 ----------------------------------------------------------------------------------------------
 The automation of tasks such as pulling down intents and creating new agents eliminates manual